asplos-contest/2025/IOPDDL.md

  * A node with usage interval `[lower, upper]` should be considered *half-open* with an *exclusive* upper bound.
 In other words, it will consume memory at time points {*lower, lower + 1, ..., upper − 1*}.
 Hence, any nodes with an empty interval `[0, 0]` essentially consume no memory.

- ***Are edge endpoints in the graph unique?***
+ ***Are all edge endpoints in the graph unique?***

  * Not necessarily; for a given pair of nodes `[pred, succ]`, there may be zero, one, or multiple edges that connect them.
-The total cost between such a pair of nodes would be the sum of all such edge costs.
+The total cost between a pair of nodes would thus be the sum across all such edge costs.

 ## Related Work